rmadar/hepplotting/README.md

 1. Histograms for every processes and data, and total histogram (for the uncertainty)
 2. Legend names and color definitions for every background
-3. Possibly every systematic variations to be passed through the total histogram (after appropriate combination across systematics)
+3. Possibly every systematic variations to be passed through the total histogram (after appropriate combination across systematics, which is not performed by this tool)

 ### 2.2 Simplest call